statisticalbiotechnology/bibook/bibook/phylogenetics/distance/distances.md

 $$

 Like every correction, it depends on its assumptions and fails for sufficiently saturated data.

-## Molecular clocks

-The **molecular clock** hypothesis states that substitutions accumulate at an approximately constant rate.
-If each of two lineages evolves at rate $r$ substitutions per site per unit time after splitting $t$ time units ago, their expected distance is approximately

-$$
-d = 2rt.
-$$

-Thus sequence distance can provide information about divergence time when a rate is known.
-The rate can be calibrated using fossils, dated geological events, ancient DNA or samples collected at known times.

-A mutation rate is the rate at which new mutations arise; a substitution rate is the rate at which changes become fixed.
-They are related but not generally identical.
-Rates can also differ among genes, sites and lineages because of generation time, selection, population size and molecular constraints.
-A strict clock is therefore an assumption to test, not a universal law.
-Relaxed-clock models allow rates to vary.

 ## From distances to a matrix